 Photo: Conquest Vehicles

 The Knight XV from Conquest Vehicles is a top-of-the-line, ultra-luxurious armored SUV.
 It’s made to take on big threats on the road and survive over and over again.
-If you live in the city, then this urban assault BOV might be for you.
+If you live in the city, then this urban assault SUV might be the best bug out vehicle for you.

 Some things we love about the Knight XV: